-Combining 16:8 intermittent fasting with an increase in nutritional food choices (Food Sass®, baby!) does wonders for our health, weight and energy, over time.
+Combining 16:8 intermittent fasting with an increase in healthy foods is powerful.
+It does wonders for our health, weight and energy, over time.
 And self-kindness is the magic potion that makes it all gel.

 Registration closes soon, on Wed 4/28.
 REGISTER NOW so you don’t miss out!

 One photo was of the ginormous vegetable garden that my mom had every year.
 Mom was an avid gardener with a short growing season in our small Maine coastal town.
-My mom is indeed a gardener, but that veggie garden was a financial necessity for our family, and Mom learned to put food away (store it) like a BOSS.
+Although she liked gardening, that veggie garden was a financial necessity for our family, and Mom learned to put food away (store it) like a BOSS.
 She was a meal planning machine.

 We had a huge chest freezer in the garage, and she would spend hours processing harvested veggies to stock it.
 I particularly remember the green beans.
-They turned such a fun color green when she blanched them before putting them in freezer bags—enough in each bag for a family of five—sucking out the air, twist-tying them and then into the freezer they went.
+They turned such a fun color green when she blanched them.
+Then she’d pop them in freezer bags—enough in each bag for a family of five—suck out the air and twist-tie them.
+And then into the freezer they went.

 I was thinking about all of this, when it hit me:

-My mom was the one that instilled the value of food planning in me.
+My mom was the one that instilled the value of meal planning in me.

-You don’t need to have a garden, or be financially strapped, to benefit from food planning.
-In fact, getting folks organized around food planning is a key aspect of my work with people—individually, in programs and at companies.
+You don’t need to have a garden, or be financially strapped, to benefit from meal planning.
+In fact, getting folks organized around food is a key aspect of my work with people—individually, in programs and at companies.

 Why?
 Because most of us know that broccoli is better for us than Doritos.
-There are many reasons the Doritos muscle out the broccoli, and a main one is that they’re an easy grab.
+Yet there are many reasons the Doritos often end up muscling out the broccoli.
+A main one is that they’re an easy grab.
 SO…

-Q: How can I eat for health, while simultaneously living a very full life?
+Q: How can you eat for health, while simultaneously living a very full life?